Batman: Mask of the Phantasm: Production

 Early in production, Warner Bros. decided to release Phantasm theatrically, rather than straight to video.
 That left less than a year for production time (most animated features take well over two years from finished story to final release).
-Due to this decision, the animators went over the scenes in order to accommodate the widescreen theatrical aspect ratio.
-The studio cooperated well, granting the filmmakers a large amount of creative control.
+Due to this decision, the animators had to adjust the layout of scenes in order to accommodate the widescreen theatrical aspect ratio.
+The studio granted the filmmakers a large amount of creative control.

 Warner Bros. also increased the production budget to $6 million, which gave the filmmakers opportunities for more elaborate set pieces.
-The opening title sequence featured a flight through an entirely computer-generated Gotham City.
+The opening title sequence featured a flight through an entirely computer-generated (CGI) Gotham City.
 As a visual joke, sequence director Kevin Altieri set the climax of the film inside a miniature automated model of Gotham City, where Batman and the Joker are giants.
 This was an homage to a mainstay of Batman comic books of the Dick Sprang era, often featuring the hero fighting against a backdrop of gigantic props (they would later do another homage to Sprang's works in The New Batman Adventures episode "Legends of the Dark Knight").
 From start to finish, the film was completed within eight months.
 The film's animation was provided by regular Batman: The Animated Series overseas studios: Dong Yang Animation in South Korea and Spectrum Animation in Japan.
 While most of the animation was done by Dong Yang, Spectrum handled the layout work.

 The film's plot heavily resembles the 1987 storyline "Batman: Year Two", written by Mike W. Barr and illustrated by Alan Davis and Todd McFarlane.
-Bruce Timm called "Year Two" an "accidental inspiration" when designing the Phantasm, stating that he did not consciously base the Phantasm's look on the visually and thematically similar to "Year Two" villain the Reaper, while Alan Burnett said he modeled Phantasm's modus operandi after the Spider-Man villain Mysterio, namely "the idea of someone who could disappear into smoke."
+Bruce Timm called "Year Two" an "accidental inspiration" when designing the Phantasm, stating that he did not consciously base the Phantasm's look on the visually and thematically similar "Year Two" villain the Reaper, while Alan Burnett said he modeled Phantasm's modus operandi after the Spider-Man villain Mysterio, namely "the idea of someone who could disappear into smoke."
 Conversely, in May 2017, Barr stated he believed Mask of the Phantasms similarities with "Year Two" were intentional, claiming, "I dropped by the offices of the BTAS staff twice [and] each time I dropped by I saw a guy—a different guy each time—industriously typing away, with a copy of Batman: Year Two open beside him.
 That was when I first became aware of their use of 'Year Two' [for the film]," with the early designs of the Phantasm in particular convincing him to bring up the matter of financial compensation to Paul Levitz at DC Comics.
 After telling Levitz, "I really want to keep this in the family," Barr was given a portion of the film's earnings, as well as money for the creation of the Phantasm herself.